rotsix/note-server/README.md

 `server` is a note taking Rest API.

-This project is made up of a Go application interacting with a Postgres database.
+This project is made up of a Go (golang) application interacting with a Postgres database.

 ## Installation